What Is Policy and Procedure Distribution?

 - Procedures define the “how” — the step-by-step instructions for carrying out activities in compliance with policies.
 Procedures are owned by departments, updated more frequently, and consumed by frontline staff.

-Common Challenges in Procedure Distribution
+Common Challenges in Policy and Procedure Distribution

 Version Control Confusion